FAQs About Woodside V5 Loans

 If you’ve got any questions about Woodside logbook loans then you may well find the answer in the list of FAQs we have compiled below.
 If not then please get in touch via our form and we’ll happily advise further.

-Are Bedfordshire Logbook Loans really a good idea?
+Are V5 Logbook Loans a good idea?

-Do I qualify if I can’t prove my income?
+Does it matter if I can’t prove my income?

-How long are the repayment terms?
+How long are the loan repayments?

 Logbook lending repayment periods can take up to 36 months, which means that you get to spread the repayment for a long period of time.
 You can decide to make your repayments based on the schedule you’re comfortable with.
 You can choose the 12 months repayment period, the 18 months repayment period or the 36 months repayment period.
 Also, if you choose to repay the loan early, you will not be penalised.